Hruthik0x/dist-sort-sim/README.md

 ```

 ## Distributor Overview
-The Distributor is responsible for managing and coordinating multiple Node processes to simulate a distributed sorting system over a line network.
-Its key responsibilities include:

-- Launching Node Processes: The Distributor starts multiple Node instances, each as an independent process.
+- Launching Node Processes : The Distributor starts multiple Node instances, each as an independent process.
-- Send order to Nodes :Assigning the number, algorithm and partial order.
+- Send order to Nodes : Assigning the number, algorithm and partial order.
-- Defining Network Topology: The Distributor assigns each Node its neigbbouring Nodes to simulate a line network.
+- Defining Network Topology : The Distributor assigns each Node its neigbbouring Nodes to simulate a line network.
-- Collecting Sorted Results: After sorting, the Distributor retrieves the final values from all Nodes.
+- Collecting Sorted Results : After sorting, the Distributor retrieves the final values from all Nodes.

 ## Node Overview
 - Establishes a connection with the Distributor.